Domain-Generalizable Multiple-Domain Clustering: Additional implementation details and results

 \subsection{Source of randomization between heads}

-Each head weight is initialized randomly using PyTorch\cite{NEURIPS2019_9015} default initialization.
-Since the pseudo labels are determined by the classifier prediction, each head will be trained using different pseudo labels; this variability will keep propagating as training proceeds.
+Each head weight is initialized randomly using PyTorch \citep{NEURIPS2019_9015} default initialization.
+Since the classifier prediction determines the pseudo labels, each head will be trained using different pseudo labels; this variability will keep propagating as training proceeds.